j-thib/j-thib/README.md

 - 👋 Hi, I’m Jesse
 - 👀 I’m interested in deep learning
 - 🌱 I’m currently learning reinforcement learning
-- 📫 Reach me by email at jesse.thibodeau1@gmail.com
+- 📫 Reach me by email at jesse.thibodeau@mila.quebec

 <!---
 thibj/thibj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.